sbhornjr/eau2/report/doc.md

 * int kill_node(Socket s)
 * void shutdown()

-The Key-Value store will be a <String, DataFrame> mapping where keys can be any string value and values will be data frames or sections of data frames distributed among various nodes.
+The Key-Value store will be a <Key, DataFrame> mapping where keys are comprised of a string value and a size_t representing the home node of the data, and values will be data frames or sections of data frames distributed among various nodes.
 The KV store will support put(k, v), which adds the mapping of <k, v>, or updates k’s value if it already exists; get(k), which gets the value corresponding to k if it exists; and getAndWait(k), which gets the value corresponding to k, and if k does not exist, it will wait until it does (i.e. it is blocking).
 Additionally, we support the removal of mappings with the remove(k) method.
-* void put(String* key, DataFrame* value)
+* void put(Key* key, DataFrame* value)
-* DataFrame* get(String* key)
+* DataFrame* get(Key* key)
-* DataFrame* getAndWait(String* key)
+* DataFrame* getAndWait(Key* key)
-* DataFrame* remove(String* key)
+* DataFrame* remove(Key* key)

 The application will consist of customer-facing code that allows users to enter queries.
 The results of queries will be output to the user’s console (or whatever front-end they are accessing the eau2 application from).
 * <return type TBD> sendQuery(String query)